 This glossary provides a general definition of terms commonly used at Gifu-city and is intended as a guide only.

 An indication of a student’s current progress toward completion of a program.
-At the end of each semester an Academic Standing level is assigned.
+At the end of each term or semester an Academic Standing level is assigned.
 This is calculated according to the proportion of load passed (undergraduate students), or cumulative number of failures (postgraduate students).
 Academic Standing is calculated at the career level (i.e. undergraduate/postgraduate), not at the program level.

 See also Exclusion.

 An unofficial record of a student's academic history.
 It includes details of the program, enrolled courses, results, summary assessment statistics, academic standing, advanced standing and awards obtained at Gifu-city.

 An official record of a student's full enrolment history, results, awards and official prizes obtained at Gifu-city.

 The last date a student can withdraw from a course, where the course will not appear on an academic transcript.

 Accreditation is the process for approval by an accrediting authority of a program of learning using quality assurance standards.
 Accreditation may be for recognition of a program of learning as an AQF qualification or by professional bodies for the purpose of professional registration leading to practice in a particular field.

 Entry into a program or course granted to an applicant following assessment of their application.

 A status that reflects that a student's progression through their program has been advanced as a result of the granting of credit for prior learning.The granting of credit results in the reduction of the amount of learning required to achieve a qualification.
 The prior learning for which credit is granted may be formal, non-formal or informal / workplace learning.
 The credit granted may be specified or unspecified.